astronomer/docs/astro/configure-deployment-resources.md

 ### Update the Deployment executor

 The executor determines which worker resources run your scheduled tasks.
 The Celery executor runs multiple tasks on a single pod and is a good option for most uses cases.
-The Kubernetes executor runs individual tasks in an isolated Kubernetes pod and is a good option when few seconds of latency during start up isn't a concern.
+The Kubernetes executor runs individual tasks in an isolated Kubernetes pod and is a good option when a few seconds of latency during start up isn't a concern.
 For more information about the Celery and Kubernetes executors, see [Airflow Executors](https://docs.astronomer.io/learn/airflow-executors-explained#kubernetes-executor).

 1. In the Cloud UI, select a Workspace, click **Deployments**, and then select a Deployment.
 2. Click the **Details** tab.
 3. Click **Edit Details**.
 4. Select **Celery** or **Kubernetes** in the **Executor** list.
 If you're moving from the Celery to the Kubernetes executor, all existing worker queues are deleted.
+Running tasks stop gracefully and all new tasks start with the selected executor.
 5. Optional.
 Edit the scheduler resource settings.
 See [Scheduler resources](#scheduler-resources).
 6. Click **Update**.